 One of the most obvious uses of this data will be in the hyper-personalization of marketing messages.
 Marketing personalization has already come on leaps and bounds in the last few years, but we’re still relying on consumers to volunteer most of the data that makes that possible.

-We’re now seeing more of a shift towards data collection in the background, and this will continue into 2021 as we also navigate the privacy and legal issues that come with it.
+We’re now seeing more of a shift towards data collection in the background, and this will continue into next year as we also navigate the privacy and legal issues that come with it.

-Social media continues to be an important part of data collection and has become even more vital to marketers in 2021 as emerging technologies such as face recognition and advanced customer targeting become more advanced.
+Social media continues to be an important part of data collection and has become even more vital to marketers next year as emerging technologies such as face recognition and advanced customer targeting become more advanced.

 More Augmented and Virtual Reality Applications